leeyadong/PSF-Handheld-SAR-Imaging/README.md

 ![System Overview](figures/overview_tmc.jpg)

 ## Introduction

+- Here, we report a portable, affordable, and high-resolution 3D mmWave imaging system by overcoming the destructive motion error of handheld SAR imaging.
+This is achieved by formulating the challenging phase error estimation problem as a tractable point spread function optimization problem.

 - This code repository mainly includes two parts described in the paper:

   - **Signal Processing:** Pre-processing the raw FMCW signal to get the dynamic range angle image (DRAI).